Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: The SO(6)/SO(5) Composite Higgs Model

 \subsection{Relation to Electroweak Chiral Theories}

-Since the couplings of the gauge bosons are measured to a high precision, the measurement of the Higgs couplings will hopefully serve as portal to new physics.
-The Higgs couplings are within a few percent as in the Standard Model \cite{higgslhc,Chang2021}.
-Any deviation from the SM is an indirect hint to new physics lying behind.
-Higgs effective field theory should serve as the effective framework capturing those deviations.
-The complete electroweak chiral Lagrangian with a light Higgs ($\mathcal{L} _{ew\chi}$) can accommodate for various scenarios of electroweak symmetry breaking because of its general nature.
+Since the gauge boson couplings are measured to a high precision, the measurement of the Higgs couplings will hopefully serve as portal to new physics.
+The Higgs couplings are within a few percent as in the Standard Model \cite{higgslhc,Chang2021} and Higgs effective field theory should serve as the framework capturing any deviation from the SM as an indirect hint to new physics.
+Any Lagrangian can in principle be matched to the effective framework at the electroweak scale $ v $ \cite{addsinglet, silh}.
+The matching makes the modified phenomenology in the Lagrangian, compared to the Standard Model, directly visible \cite{higgscoupling, fithiggs}.
+The electroweak chiral Lagrangian with a light Higgs can accommodate for various scenarios of electroweak symmetry breaking because of its general nature.
 It does not need a UV-completion for itself to be of use but serves as a broad effective framework that can be used to particularize to specific models \cite{chiralnlo}.
 As in CHMs the observed scalar can arise as a pseudo Goldstone from a larger symmetry breaking or just be an additionally included scalar.
-In fact, an infinite number of coefficients in the polynomial functions of the Higgs field reflects the composite nature of the Higgs, where the internal structure cannot be described by a finite number of terms \cite{chiralnlo}.
+In fact, an infinite number of coefficients in the polynomial functions of the Higgs field reflects a composite nature of the Higgs, where the internal structure cannot be described by a finite number of terms \cite{chiralnlo}.
 The non-linear interaction structure is in clear contrast to the SM.
-Any Lagrangian can in principle be matched to $\mathcal{L} _{ew\chi}$ at the electroweak scale $ v $ \cite{addsinglet, silh}.
-The matching makes the modified phenomenology in the Lagrangian, compared to the Standard Model Lagrangian directly visible.
-Matching the different models and experimental data to the $\mathcal{L} _{ew\chi} $ is therefore maybe the most general way to investigate the nature of the Higgs \cite{higgscoupling, fithiggs}.

-\subsection{The Next-to-Minimal Composite Higgs Model}
+\subsection{The next-to-minimal Composite Higgs Model}